 Plastic food dishes are placed casually out the front of the restaurants or are lined up in the shop windows.
 There’s even a plastic re-creation of every cake and cookie available in specialist confectionary shops too.
 Plastic fantastic.

-VENDING MACHINES on Every Street Corner
+VENDING MACHINES on Every Tokyo Street Corner

-13. Everyone WILL HELP You
+Tokyo People – Everyone WILL HELP You

-Even with the extreme language barrier, a local will always try to help you in the best way they can.
+Even with the extreme language barrier, a Tokyo local will always try to help you in the best way they can.
 Every time I have asked for directions, the person hasn’t just pointed, they have walked me right to the spot – whether that’s the correct train platform or a destination that’s a 10-minute walk away.
-Others happily get out their mobile phones and get technical with the GPS.
+Others happily get out their mobile phones and get technical with GPS.
 For a nation of people who strictly adhere to time, they always have time for you.
-For the kindness of strangers, arigato (thank you) Japan.
+For the kindness of strangers, arigato (thank you), Japan.

-Tradition still EXISTS
+Tradition still EXISTS in Tokyo City

 Tokyo might be a modern city, but there are still areas that have kept with traditional designs and layouts.
-From the Imperial Place grounds in Marunouchi and the Sensō-ji temple in Asakusa, the charming ‘old atmosphere’ neighbourhoods of Kagurazaka and Ueno, to the restoration and continuation of the Ryokan houses as forms of accommodation, the traditions, architecture and character of the aged Japan still poke through Tokyo’s contemporary canvas.
+From the Imperial Place grounds in Marunouchi and the Sensō-ji temple in Asakusa, the charming ‘old atmosphere’ neighbourhoods of Kagurazaka and Ueno, to the restoration and continuation of the Ryokan houses as forms of accommodation, the traditions, architecture and character of aged Japan still poke through Tokyo’s contemporary canvas.
 This isn’t just another concrete jungle.

-You Can Drink in TINY BARS
+You Can Drink in Tokyo’s TINY BARS

-The Shinjuku Golden Gai is known for its small cosy bars at street level, tucked away down a compact area of narrow streets.
+The Shinjuku Golden Gai of Tokyo is known for its small cosy bars at street level, tucked away down a compact area of narrow streets.
 These tiny alleyway bars are often eclectic, loud, filled with junk that could tell a lifetime of stories and marked by neon lights.
-Some are even attached to the owners’s house.
+Some are even attached to the owners’ house.
 For a real local experience, squeeze your way into a bar at Golden Gai and come away with some great stories.

 I’ve lost count of how many of these ground vibrating, rackety and deafening arcades I walked by or wandered around in fascination.
 A Pachinko, as it is formally known, specifically refers to the arcades that contain row upon row of the mechanical ‘slot’ machines unique to Japan.
 The noise is overwhelming, and you can’t help but stand there and be transfixed.
 It’s serious business and you are quickly ushered out for trying to take photos.
 A Pachinko forever taints my love of British seaside arcades – which now pale in comparison.

-17. RANDOM Finds and Situations
+Visiting Tokyo is About RANDOM Finds and Situations

-So there I was, taking a leisurely stroll in my quiet neighbourhood in the north-east of the city – close to the Kasuga metro to be precise.
+So there I was, taking a leisurely stroll in my quiet neighbourhood in the north-east of Tokyo – close to the Kasuga metro to be precise.
 It’s the kind of place that had tiny restaurant buildings with small doors, a few shops, and a small business district.
 It was a place of no particular interest that you could easily pass by, so I just continued meandering with no plan.
 Then, from a distance I saw twisting tracks of metal protruding from the top of an office tower, figuring it was a funky piece of architecture in this otherwise nondescript place.
 So I edged closer thinking I had found something.
 For sure, it was just a roller coaster.